 Should car suspension be checked every service for efficiency?

-This is one of these things carefully controlled by Road & Transport Authority (RTA) and if they fail your car through this, do come and see us for a free check to see how we can help.
+This is one of the areas carefully controlled by Road & Transport Authority (RTA).
+If your car fails their inspection, do come and see us for a free check to see how we can help.

 We recommend having a check-up at GT Auto Centre if you are conscious of the following problems: